Luis Gil (soccer)

-Luis Miguel Gil (born November 14, 1993) is an American professional soccer player who plays for Union Omaha in the USL League One.
+Luis Miguel Gil (born November 14, 1993) is an American professional soccer player who plays for Spokane Velocity in USL League One.

 Youth

 The son of Mexican immigrants, Luis Gil grew up in Garden Grove, California, where he started playing at the age of three.

 Gil attended U.S. Soccer Development Academy member IMG Soccer Academy in Bradenton, Florida in 2008 as a youth player.